 With so much digital information available, don’t forget to get out into the real world and talk to people.
 It takes more time (and sometime a significant budget) to undertake this kind of learning.
 But it also provides an opportunity to answer your very specific questions filling in the knowledge gaps.

-Data from in-person data sources include:
+Methods to collect data from in-person data sources include:

-- Face to Face Usability Testing
+Face to Face Product / Website Usability Testing

 Here’s a bunch of free resources and guidance on face to face usability testing.